jonsafari/clustercat/README.md

 The default settings are sensible for normal usage, but for visualization you probably want much fewer word types and clusters -- less than 10,000 word types and 120 clusters.
 Your browser will thank you.

 ## Perplexity
 The perplexity that ClusterCat reports uses a bidirectional bigram class language model, which is richer than the unidirectional bigram-based perplexities reported by most other software.
 Richer models provide a better evaluation of the quality of clusters, having more sensitivity (power) to detect improvements.
 If you want to directly compare the quality of clusters with a different program's output, you have a few options:

 1. Load another clustering using `--class-file` , and see what the other clustering's initial bidirectional bigram perplexity is before any words get exchanged.
 2. Use an external class-based language model.
+These are usually two-sided (unlexicalized) models, so they favor two-sided clusterers.
 3. Evaluate on a downstream task.
+This is best.